Overview

 Plantar Fasciitis Treatment

+Plantar fasciitis treatment in Fort Myers, FL at Gardner Orthopedics can help you find lasting relief from heel pain.
 The hallmark heel pain of plantar fasciitis can hamper your daily activities and become a nagging concern.
-At Gardner Orthopedics in Fort Myers, Florida, the friendly medical group provides a range of effective treatments for plantar fasciitis, including physical therapy or steroid injections.
+At Gardner Orthopedics in Fort Myers, Florida, the friendly medical group provides a range of effective treatments for plantar fasciitis, including physical therapy, steroid injections, and shockwave therapy.
 Quality healthcare involves state-of-the-art technology and equipment and the caring nature and prowess of dedicated physicians.
-Call Gardner Orthopedics today or schedule online to find relief from your heel pain.
+If you're dealing with heel pain in Fort Myers or the surrounding area, call 239-277-7070 to schedule an appointment with Gardner Orthopedics today.

 Plantar fasciitis is an inflammatory health condition caused by the degenerative irritation of the plantar fascia ligament in your foot.